Kimserey/BlogArchive/20160511_deploy_your_websharper_selfhosted_web_app_easily.md

-# Deploy your WebSharper selfhosted web app easily
+# Deploy your WebSharper selfhosted web app on Azure

-Last week I talked about how I used an OCR library to create a web app which reads text from an image.
+Last week I talked about [how to read text from an image using a OCR library](https://kimsereyblog.blogspot.co.uk/2016/05/extract-text-from-images-in-f-ocring.html).
-I explained the whole process of creating it but I didn't explain how I deployed it to Azure.
+I explained the whole process of creating the web app but I omitted to explain the deployment to Azure.
-I thought that since I asked myself the question, other developers might have wondered as well.
+So today I would like to fill this gap by showing you how I deployed the selfhosted web app on an Azure.
+This web app makes use of the `WebSharper selfhost template` which is composed by a `WebSharper sitelet` mounted on a `OWIN selfhost`.

-__What are the steps to deploy a selfhost?__
+__What are the steps to deploy a web app on Azure?__

-Today I will explain the steps that I took to deploy [https://arche.cloudapp.net:9000](https://arche.cloudapp.net:9000)
+In order to make the web app available on internet, there are four steps to follow:
+1. Create default template `WebSharper client server selfhost`
+2. Bind to all interfaces
+3. Add urlacl (optional)
+4. Deploy to Azure

-## 1. Create default template websharper client server webhost
+## 1. Create default template Websharper client server selfhost

-Go on github find the new release of WebSharper and get the vsix.
+Go on github and find WebSharper's releases and get the latest `vsix` (Visual studio extensions).

 [https://github.com/intellifactory/websharper/releases](https://github.com/intellifactory/websharper/releases)

 ![where to get websharper wsix](https://4.bp.blogspot.com/-D8sPvjtYs78/VzQ2rLM0sHI/AAAAAAAAAIM/6o-XtdZTJZQcRYJflw_zGCxSnbRsTDZAwCLcB/s200/download_vsix.png)

-Install it and you will have access to all Websharper templates.
+Install it and you will have access to all Websharper templates from Visual studio.

-Create a default Selfhost client server application and run it.
+Create a default `Selfhost client server application` and run it.
-If everything works well you should have a running webapp.
+If everything works well you should have a running web app.

 ## 2. Bind to all interfaces

-When you created from the projet template, you should have an entrypoint which looks like this:
+If you created your projet from template, you should have an entry point which looks like this:

 ```
 module SelfHostedServer =